rickardlindberg/rickardlindberg.me/writing/agdpp-thinking-about-test-setup/index.markdown

 1. I draw the initial scene of the game which consists of a balloon and an arrow and quit when the user closes the window.

-2. The arrow moves when it is shot by pressing the space key:
+2. The arrow moves when it is shot by pressing the space key.

 The first test is checking that the initial frame is drawn correctly.